tensorleap/leap-cli/pkg/tensorleapapi/docs/SecretManager.md

 ### NewSecretManager

-`func NewSecretManager(id string, name string, createdAt time.Time, ) *SecretManager`
+`func NewSecretManager(cid string, name string, createdAt time.Time, ) *SecretManager`

 NewSecretManager instantiates a new SecretManager object This constructor will assign default values to properties that have it defined,